ThinkQE: Query Expansion via an Evolving Thinking Process: Experiments

 \subsection{Main Results}

 Results are presented in Tables~\ref{tab:dl} and~\ref{tab:bright}.
-On DL19 and DL20, \ours consistently outperforms all other zero-shot query expansion methods, achieving the highest scores across all metrics.
+On DL19 and DL20, \ours outperforms almost all other zero-shot query expansion methods across different underlying models, achieving the highest scores across all metrics.
 Notably, it performs competitively with supervised dense retrievers such as Contriever$^{\text{FT}}$, despite requiring no additional training.
-Furthermore, \ours surpasses R1-distilled reranking models such as Rank1-32B and Rank-K-32B -- which also leverage a thinking process and are significantly more computationally expensive.
+Furthermore, uisng the QWEN-R1-Distill- 14B model, \ours surpasses R1-distilled reranking models such as Rank1-32B and Rank-K-32B -- which also leverage a thinking process and are significantly more computationally expensive.

-On the BRIGHT benchmark, \ours remains the strongest among zero-shot query expansion methods, achieving an average nDCG@10 of 34.9.
-While Rank-K-32B achieves the highest overall score (37.9), it relies on R1 distillation and listwise reranking over GPT-4o-augmented results, making it significantly more resource-intensive.
+On the BRIGHT benchmark, \ours remains the strongest among zero-shot query expansion methods, achieving an average nDCG@10 of 36.0 using the Phi-4-Reasoning-14B model.
+While Rank-K-32B achieves the highest overall score (37.9), it relies on R1 distillation and listwise reranking over GPT-4o-augmented retrieval results, making it significantly more resource-intensive.
 In contrast, \ours operates in a fully training-free setting and still outperforms several more expensive rerankers, including RankGPT4 (24.7) and Rank1-14B (31.7).
 Beyond its efficiency, \ours delivers consistently strong performance across domains, ranking first or second in four sub-domains.